manassaloi/manassaloi.github.io/_posts/2020-05-30-three-months-since.markdown

   - Doing a bunch of courses on Coursera.
 When you are not checking your phone every 15 mins, you have so much time at your disposal.
   - Playing Witcher 3 and R2D2.
 As someone for whom gaming started and ended with FIFA, I am enjoying open-world games.
   - You must have noticed me using my wife instead of my girlfriend.
 Yes, I got married too.
 - Once you move away from the need from validation, instant dopamine hits through likes, hot takes, you can spend much more time doing things that will stay with you for life.
 As someone who was once a prominent Quora persona [sorry I repeat this every time I write about social media], I have realized how useless vanity metrics like followers, likes/upvotes are.
-The millions of page views, hundred of thousands of upvotes, thousands of followers mean nothing once you get out of the social media platform.
-So if you are a wannabe thought leader who wants to be 'connected' on social media, I would recommend being deliberate and playing long term games instead.
+The millions of page views, hundred of thousands of upvotes, thousands of followers mean nothing once you get out of that social media platform.

 Here is a post which a Linkedin connection had shared which sums up my views on Twitter.